Container Catalog

 Usage

-All tools are built as a single catalog binary with subcommands (api, sync, sync-lambda, scan, metrics, metrics-lambda).
-The binary is built in the Rust container and CLI subcommands are run in the gitlab-ci container (which provides grype and other tools).
+All tools are built as a single catalog binary with subcommands (api, sync, sync-lambda, scan, scan-lambda, index, index-lambda, enqueue-lambda, metrics, metrics-lambda).
+The binary is built in the Rust container and CLI subcommands are run in the gitlab-ci container (which provides grype, syft, and other tools).
 Only make and podman are required.

 Sync